Should I Agree to a Video Hearing for My Disability Hearing?

 • The ALJ can't see you and you can't see the ALJ.
 Neither you nor the judge will have the opportunity to take cues from body language and facial expressions.

-• Overlapping conversations can make testimony difficult.
+• Overlapping conversations can sometimes make testimony difficult.
 Because several people will be on the conference call with you, it can be hard to tell who is speaking when.
 Long pauses and interruptions can interfere with the flow of your testimony.

 In-Person Hearings